mdoerk/seng513project/README.md

 * To run **a specific** test file or test folder just provide the path inside the 'test/' folder like this:

 	`node runTests.js unitTests/test-yourTestName.js`

+## Tagging of Issues ##

+This feature allows users to 'tag' issues.
+Users may enter a (space separated) list of tags when creating an issue, and the application will proceed as follows:

+	- addIssue will create the issue in the issues table, in order to get the id of the new issue
+	- addIssue will pass the issue id, as well as the relevant form data (what the user entered in the 'Tags' box) to the tagIssue(issueId, tags)
+	- tagIssue will parse the tags and create a list of tags
+	- each tag will be checked against the tags table
+		-> if it exists, we get the id of tag
+		-> if it does not exist, we insert this new tag into the table and temporarily store the id of this new tag
+	- a new row will be added to issuetags table describing this new tag relationship -> 'INSERT INTO issuetags (issue_id, tag_id) VALUES (<issueId>, <tagId>);

+### Usage ###

+### Example ###